-Family Educational Rights and Privacy Act (FERPA) and Notification of Rights

-Valor Preparatory Academy of Arizona has established written policies regarding the collection, storage, retrieval, use, and transfer of student educational information collected and maintained pertinent to the education of all students to ensure the confidentiality of the information and to guarantee parents'/guardians' and students' rights to privacy.
+Family Educational Rights and Privacy Act (FERPA) and Notification of Rights education of all students to ensure the confidentiality of the information and to guarantee parents'/guardians' and students' rights to privacy.
 These policies and procedures are in compliance with federal and state laws.